Coordinated care in one medical center

 - Loss of appetite

 Hepatitis B can be diagnosed using simple blood tests.
 To examine the health of your liver, we may perform imaging tests and blood tests and take a sample of your liver tissue (liver biopsy).
 At NewYork-Presbyterian, we also utilize Fibroscan and magnetic resonance elastography to assess the degree of scarring in your liver without having to do a liver biopsy.

 Chronic hepatitis B requires a lifetime of treatment and monitoring.
 We assemble the team of liver care experts that you need, including hepatologists (liver doctors), gastroenterologists, surgeons, physician assistants, nurses, social workers, and others with experience treating HBV and other liver disorders.
 All of the healthcare providers you may need are available to you, in one medical center.

-If you are at risk for hepatitis B, there is a vaccine you can receive to prevent it.
-Hepatitis B may require therapy with antiviral medications such as entecavir or tenofovir.
+- Medications.
+Hepatitis B may require treatment with antiviral medications such as entecavir or tenofovir.
 The drugs used today to treat HBV are targeted therapies that work by slowing the ability of the virus to multiply.

 - Surveillance for liver cancer.
 Chronic infection with hepatitis B is one of the most common causes of primary liver cancer.
 NewYork-Presbyterian has a strong surveillance program for people at risk of liver cancer, including those with chronic hepatitis B, with the hope of detecting liver cancer in its early, more curable stages.

 Liver transplantation.
 If you have a hepatitis B infection that significantly impairs your liver function and becomes life-threatening, or if you develop liver cancer from hepatitis B, you may be eligible for a liver transplant.
 At NewYork-Presbyterian, we have exceptional expertise in liver transplantation and use a variety of approaches, including living donor liver transplantation.